faisal46/JavaScript/README.md

-# jquery-fundamental
+# jQuery Fundamentals
-This is jQuery Basic function
+This is jQuery Basic Functionality